robbievanleeuwen/section-properties/docs/user_guide/results.rst

        modulus-weighted centroidal second moments of area.

-    To illustrate this point, consider modelling a typical reinforced concrete section with a composite analysis approac.
+    To illustrate this point, consider modelling a typical reinforced concrete section with a composite analysis approach.
 By providing material properties, ``sectionproperties`` calculates the gross section bending stiffness, :math:`(EI)_g`.